ufcg-lsd/spire-scone-demo/README.md

 # Notice the prompt `bash-5.0#` indicating you're inside the container

 # Attest the CAS using
-scone cas attest 5-6-0.scone-cas.cf \
+scone cas attest scone-cas.cf \
   -C -G --only_for_testing-trust-any \
   --only_for_testing-debug --only_for_testing-ignore-signer